kornha/parliament/README.md

 ### Algorithm

 *If I were to seat every member of Parliament at a round table, such that I wanted to maximize agreement and minimize the disagreement between a member and the two people sitting next to the member, how would I seat the people?* The reason this is chosen is more philosophical than mathematical, as it assumes there is a center, right, left, and anti-center, what we label the extreme.
-This is a mode of grouping that we find to be understandsble by many people and is a manifestation of the _horseshoe theory_.
+This is a mode of grouping that we find to be understandable by many people and is a manifestation of the _horseshoe theory_.
 If we accept this assumption, we mathematically represent bias as an angle between `0.0` and `360.0` degrees, and calculate angle updates by simple angular arithmetic.

 ### Center
 <div align="start">